Announcing DevCon Buddy

 Women of FileMaker encourages you to attend the New Attendee Meetup on Monday, August 6, at 5 pm in Texas A. Look for people with the Buddy Ambassador sticker, and approach someone you think looks interesting!
 Then exchange information to keep in touch over the conference.
 Perhaps you can have lunch together or meet during a break to catch up and discuss upcoming sessions.

-If you would like to help out a new attendee, you can sign up as a buddy here.
+If you would like to help out a new attendee, learn more about our events.

 You will receive email updates and reminders to attend the New Attendee Meetup and instructions on how to get your badge sticker.
 Women of FileMaker appreciate your efforts to volunteer your time and make someone else’s DevCon experience more enjoyable!